unm-digital-futures/digital-history-review/docs/essays/el-rey-theater.md

 ## **In Conclusion**
 Not only is The Historic El Rey Theater building bold & artistic with its featured marquee and traditional architecture but its popularity and function as a nightclub has brought an immeasurable amount of artistic audible excitement to the masses in the desert that is Albuquerque.

-anyone who wishes to particiapte in the city of Albuquerque. https://github.com/unm-digital-futures/digital-history-review/blob/master/docs/essays/images/El%20Rey%20Theater%20Tickets_photo4.jpg
+https://github.com/unm-digital-futures/digital-history-review/blob/master/docs/essays/images/El%20Rey%20Theater%20Tickets_photo4.jpg
 ![1](https://github.com/unm-digital-futures/digital-history-review/blob/master/docs/essays/images/El%20Rey%20Theater%20Tickets_photo4.jpg)
 <photo3>